 Bits 6–10: These bits are not used in Opentype and should always be cleared.
 (See Apple’s specification for details regarding legacy used in Apple platforms.)

-Bit 11: Font data is “lossless” as a results of having been subjected to optimizing transformation and/or compression (such as e.g. compression mechanisms defined by ISO/IEC 14496-18, MicroType Express, WOFF 2.0 or similar) where the original font functionality and features are retained but the binary compatibility between input and output font files is not guaranteed.
-As a result of the applied transform, the 'DSIG' table may also be invalidated.
+Bit 11: Font data is “lossless” as a result of having been subjected to optimizing transformation and/or compression (such as e.g. compression mechanisms defined by ISO/IEC 14496-18, MicroType Express, WOFF 2.0 or similar) where the original font functionality and features are retained but the binary compatibility between input and output font files is not guaranteed.
+As a result of the applied transform, the DSIG table may also be invalidated.

 Bit 12: Font converted (produce compatible metrics)